kanirudh54/UDPping/README.md

  options:
-   LEN         the length of payload, unit:byte INTERVAL    the seconds waited between sending each packet, as well as the timeout for reply packet, unit: ms
+   LEN         the length of payload, unit:byte INTERVAL    the seconds waited between sending each packet, as well as the timeout for reply packet, unit: ms N           the number of packets to ping
+   PATTERN     You may specify up to ``pad'' bytes to fill out the packet you send.
+This is useful for diagnosing data-dependent problems in a network
  examples:
    ./udpping 44.55.66.77 4000
    ./udpping 44.55.66.77 4000 "LEN=400;INTERVAL=2000"